Hydrospheredata/hydro-serving/docs/src/main/paradox/concepts/monitoring.md

 ## Overall Metrics

-Overall metrics give you an idea how all of your data looks like, through profile calculations.
+Overall metrics give you an idea how all of your data looks like through profile calculations.
 Profiles, like algorithms, are differentiated by the data type.